Toronto United Mennonite Church

 Times for Worship:

 - Fall/Winter: Hybrid worship begins at 11 am.
 Sundays.
 Church on the Ground meets at 1774 Queen St. E. and Church in the Cloud on Zoom.
-To attend in person, you must be fully vaccinated against Covid and check in using an electronic form before or upon entering.
-Links for the check-in form and the Zoom gathering are published in the emailed announcements and TUMC Connects newsletter, both sent out weekly; contact the office administrator to be added to the email list.
+If you wish to attend in person, we strongly advise you to wear a mark, but it’s not mandatory.
+Order of Service, announcements and TUMC Connects newsletter, are sent out weekly.
+Contact the office administrator to be added to the email list.

 Administrator Marieke’s core office hours: Tuesday-Friday, 9 am to 1 pm.